 Then, we are given a piece for mandolin and guitar—seemingly the “folk” piece of the collection.
 Also included are The Elk’s Two-Step, Treasure of My Heart, and Come Back to Your Mother, Madge (none of which have been recorded).
-Each piece selected by the editors was meant to highlight a specific aspect of Americanness as it stood in 1897.
-When I look at this collection, I see a journal that only equates the white European’s experience as being “American.”
+Each piece selected by the editors was meant to highlight a specific aspect of “Americanness” as it stood in 1897.
+When I look at this collection, I see a journal that only equates the white, European-descendant’s experience with being “American.”

 The question of what constitutes as “Americanness” has never gone away.
 The Washington Post recently published an article discussing what “real Americanness” looks like today.
 Their conclusion from analyzing a modern study is similar to my conclusion from analyzing a 200 year old publication: